 Weight loss and weight management may be easier than you think.
-I’m going to share 5 habits that are sustainable—most people can wave goodbye to the drama of keeping their weight in check.
+With the right habits—ones that are sustainable—most people can wave goodbye to the drama of keeping their weight in check.
 These 5 weight management secrets you should know are what I’m talking about.

-The key to maintaining any habit is consistency so as I do every time I talk about change, I must mention the mental component.
-The caveat here is that you must be willing to change.
-What might make it easier for you to commit is that these don’t rely on willpower.
-These secrets focus on making a single change that once done, makes keeping the weight off easier.
-They won’t give you a Jillian Michaels 6-pack abs but will keep most women’s stomachs flat.
-They won’t make you rail-thin but will help most women maintain a healthy weight.
+The key to maintaining any habit is consistency so as I do every time I talk about change, I have to mention the mental part of the equation: you must be willing to change.
+As you’ll see, these strategies won’t require you to have willpower but they do require consistency and only a true willingness and commitment is going to make you stick to them.
+These secrets won’t give you a Jillian Michaels 6-pack abs but they will help to keep most women’s stomachs flat.
+They won’t make you rail-thin but they will help most women maintain a healthy weight.
 In a nutshell, it’s about following a healthy weight management approach you can stick to.

 So, drumroll, please… here are my top 5 sustainable secrets to managing your weight for life: